uio-carpentry/organisational/meetings/221028_board_meeting.md

 * It would be interesting to see how instructors respond to this, should try to send out the same questionnaire to the organizers@carpentry.uio.no mailing list, to emphasize the need for their response.

 **_ACTION ITEMS_**
-* *SOFIE:* Collect past workshop evaluations and summarize major points prior to the meeting dedicated to creating the Strategic Plan.
+* SOFIE: Collect past workshop evaluations and summarize major points prior to the meeting dedicated to creating the Strategic Plan.
-* *LEX:* Send SWOT questionnaire to instructors via organizers@carpentry.uio.no.
+* LEX: Send SWOT questionnaire to instructors via organizers@carpentry.uio.no.
-* *DESIREE:* Set up Strategy meeting as well as goals for the meeting.
+* DESIREE: Set up Strategy meeting as well as goals for the meeting.
-* *EVERYONE:* Strategy planning meeting scheduled; write up a short list of things you are thinking about/ questions you want everyone to think about; where do we see Carpentry in 3-5 years?
+* EVERYONE: Strategy planning meeting scheduled; write up a short list of things you are thinking about/ questions you want everyone to think about; where do we see Carpentry in 3-5 years?

 #### _Item 2: Instructor training seats_

 People we know of who want to take instructor training:
-* *Gisela Attinger*, and *Federico Aurora* work at UB library, Annika can vouch for them.
+* Gisela Attinger, and *Federico Aurora* work at UB library, Annika can vouch for them.
 They can fill the gaps in SQL and Unix Shell.
-* *Frederico Bianchini*, Dept. of Bio Sciences, he has already been teaching and is very eager and engaged, Lex can vouch for him.
+* Frederico Bianchini, Dept. of Bio Sciences, he has already been teaching and is very eager and engaged, Lex can vouch for him.
-* *Nazeefa Fatima*, has done a training with NEIC, but unsure regarding their availability as well as eagerness.
+* Nazeefa Fatima, has done a training with NEIC, but unsure regarding their availability as well as eagerness.
-* *Sofie* is eager to teach and signed up for training in December, can instruct in R.
+* Sofie is eager to teach and signed up for training in December, can instruct in R.
-* *Luis Cadahia-Lorenzo*, no capacity currently.
+* Luis Cadahia-Lorenzo, no capacity currently.
-* *Nina Evensen*, no capacity currently.
+* Nina Evensen, no capacity currently.
-* *Bret Lambert*, not engaged enough.
+* Bret Lambert, not engaged enough.

 Other candidates, Annika recalls that one was eager to instruct while other only wanted to help:
 * Ada Koleini, very eager and responsible, Mohamed will get in contact.